starskyreverie/cvplayground.ai/README.md

 CVPlayground is designed to explore various methods of defining, training, and inferring computer vision models.
 The core motivation is to experiment with different frameworks and hardware implementations with BabyCNN.

-Check out the README in `nn/` to learn more about `BabyCNN` and the different ways we implement it.
+Check out the README in `nn/` to learn more about `BabyCNN` and the different ways it's implemented.

 ## Motivation